 Grits are made from ground corn, typically from less sweet, starchy varieties often referred to as dent corn.
-It is similar to an oatmeal or porridge.
+They are similar to oatmeal or porridge.

-The cheesiest, creamiest grits can be made with all cheddar, grated parmesan, and even soft crumbled goat cheese, depending on how you’re planning to serve them.
-For my creamy grits I used both cheddar and parmesan for an added depth of flavor.
+The cheesiest, creamiest grits can be made with all cheddar, grated Parmesan, or even soft, crumbled goat cheese, depending on how you’re planning to serve them.
+For these creamy grits recipe, I used both cheddar and Parmesan for added depth of flavor.

 Variations